-I currently work with a NHS psychological therapies team (IAPT) in North London providing support to a wide range of clients who are suffering from depression, anxiety and other kinds of emotional distress such as bereavement or difficult life events.
+I work with a people who have a wide range of emotional and psychological difficulties.
+These include depression, anxiety and many kinds of emotional distress (such as bereavement or other difficult life events).

-Like many counsellors, I offer a positive, open and safe relationship in which people can understand and tackle their emotional and personal difficulties.
+Like many counsellors, I offer a positive, open and safe relationship in which you can understand and tackle your emotional and personal difficulties.
+Having the space to talk openly about what is going on for you, without judgement or emotional restraint, may be exactly what you need to start to move forward.

 Humanistic therapists believe that everyone has the innate drive and ability to reach their full potential, whatever their circumstances may be.
 That while our earliest years inevitably shape the people we become, it is how we relate to our past that defines the present.

-Humanists explore many areas of a persons life, such as family, society, culture, relationships and significant life events.
-In addition, we integrate a variety of ideas and techniques drawn from other theories, tailored to work best with your individual needs and style.
+Counselling is more than just a friendly chat though.
+We may explore different areas of your life, such as family, society, culture, relationships and significant life events.
+In addition, we might draw from a variety of ideas and techniques to tailored our work best with your individual needs and style.
+This might include identifying and challenging negative thought cycles or behaviour patterns or learning ways to better managing difficult emotions.

-Together we will work towards finding a better way of being, one which is defined by your needs and aspirations.
+Together we will work towards making meaning of your lived experience, an perhaps finding a better way of being, defined by your needs and aspirations and characterised by authenticity, self worth and contentment.

 Humanistic Integrative therapy is therefore a dynamic and effective approach to many different causes and degrees of emotional distress, some of which are listed below.